towerviewhealth/securitypolicies/source/sections/disaster_recovery_policy.md

 The following teams have been developed and trained to respond to a contingency event affecting the IT system.

 1. The **Engineering Team** is responsible for recovery of the TowerView Health hosted environment, network devices, and all servers.
 Members of the team include personnel who are also responsible for the daily operations and maintenance of TowerView Health.
 The team leader is the COO and directs the Dev Ops Team.
 2. The **Engineering Team** is responsible for assuring all application servers, web services, and platform add-ons are working.
 It is also responsible for testing redeployments and assessing damage to the environment.
-The team leader is the COO and directs the Web Services Team.
+The team leader is the COO and directs the Engineering Team.

 ## Testing and Maintenance